 Today I feel blessed for my partner's addiction because it is part of my journey that has helped me be the person I am today.

 My Experience of the Rehab at Home program - Jack

 Addiction is a disease that can take over someone's life.
 It can be hard to break free from addiction, but it is possible.
 There are many resources available to help people struggling with addiction.
 Seek out help if you or someone you know is suffering.
 You can get through this.
-I was able to stop using, look at my issues, achieve significant positive change and recover.
-If I can, anyone can.
+I could stop using, look at my issues, achieve significant positive change and recover.

 But there is hope.
 With the help of family, friends and professionals, addicts can get their lives back on track and reclaim their dreams.

 Addiction is a challenge that I have faced for many years.
-It has been a long and difficult journey, but I am finally on the road to sustainable recovery.
+It has been a long and arduous journey, but I am finally on the road to sustainable recovery.
 Addiction can be incredibly destructive, not just to the individual but also to their loved ones.

-Addiction is a very serious problem, and it can be incredibly difficult to overcome on your own.
+Addiction is a severe problem, and it can be tough to overcome.
 Recovery is not a one-size-fits-all process, and what works for me may not work for everyone.
-I am grateful that I was able to find a program that worked for me, and I would encourage anyone who is struggling with addiction to do the same.
+I am grateful that I found a program that worked for me, and I would encourage anyone struggling with addiction to do the same.